-In the middle of the plateau is a large pond that lies just under the summit ridge at an elevation of about 3900 metres (12,795 feet).
-From the pond, it’s a simple hike up a grass (or snow) slope to the summit ridge.
+In the middle of the plateau is a large pond called Huanglong Tan in Chinese (Yellow Dragon Pond) that lies just under the summit ridge at an elevation of about 3900 metres (12,795 feet).
+From the pond, it’s a straight forward hike up a grass (or snow) slope to the summit ridge.

 The 10km hike along the summit ridge is challenging but the views and landscape are absolutely stunning!

 After 4-5 hours of traversing along the summit ridge, we begin our descent.
 Depending on pace and conditions on the mountain (for example, snow or no snow), it takes between 3-4 hours to make it all the way back down the mountain to Dali Old Town.